keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/taskdefinition.md

         console.log("Hello, " + name + " new");
 ```

+### Example 2: httpRef script

-**Example 2** fetches the Deno script from a remote webserver at runtime:
+This example fetches the Deno script from a remote webserver at runtime:

 ```yaml
 apiVersion: lifecycle.keptn.sh/v1alpha3